OlegJey/picoc/README.md

 PicoC GUI is a further development for PicoC software (https://github.com/jpoirier/picoc)

 PicoC GUI module allows the user to see what happens on the stack during the programms execution and run it line-by-line.
-It was developed as a project for Hochschule Emden/Leer in Jan 2018 by a team of 4 students.
+It was developed as a project for the University of Applied Sciences Emden/Leer in Jan 2018 by a team of 4 students.

 PicoC GUI will have no further improvements and no major updates.